 Although the noble man rewarded the servant who had made a ten-fold profit with authority over ten cities, and the one who had made a five-old profit with authority over five cities, we must bear in mind that this was only a parable used to convey a truth.
 In other words, just as the “pounds” we received from the Lord were not literal, so also will the kingdom rewards for our stewardship with the same not necessarily be authority over literal cities.
 That should be obvious to any one that compares the figures of the parable with the number of believers that have been redeemed through time from each city of the world.

 Looking at it more perceptively, we discover that the reality of the rewards is in the level at which each of the saints will operate in the framework of the diverse establishments and organisations – governmental and otherwise – that will oversee and constitute the Lord’s kingdom.
 It is in the rank that each will hold in the Armies of Heaven (a largely allegorical expression; see Revelation 19:11-16) that will take over and dominate the global society of that time!
 It is all about the “power over the nations” (Revelation 2:26,27) that He promised us.
-As I noted in THE GOLDEN PROMISE OF THE KINGDOM (click here), there are different dimensions to this power.
+As I noted in THE PROMISE, there are different dimensions to this power.

 In closing, we will notice that the parable also speaks of the slothful servant who could not put his pound to productive use.
 Despite his self-righteous defence, he was rejected.
 Sorry, he failed the selection examination for recruitment into the Armies of Heaven.
 Truly, that is what the present life is all about: an opportunity given to everyone of us to prove ourselves worthy of a place in the coming kingdom of the Lord, which will usher in eternity.
 It is one great recruitment examination – and we are each allowed to sit for it once.